EwoutH/anevicon/README.md

 OPTIONS:
         --display-periodicity <PACKETS>
-            A count of packets per displaying attack summaries.
+            A count of packets per displaying test summaries.
 It is not recommended to set this option to a small value (say, 6) for the performance reasons. [default: 300]
     -d, --duration <TIME-SPAN>
             A program working time.
-The default value is too big, that is, an attack will be performed until you explicitly stop the process.
+The default value is too big, that is, a test will be performed until you explicitly stop the process.
             [default: 64years 64hours 64secs]
     -l, --length <BYTES>
             A size of each UDP-packet, specified in bytes.
-Note that your system or a victim server might not be able to handle the default value.
+Note that your system or a target server might not be able to handle the default value.
             [default: 65000]
     -p, --packets <COUNT>
             A count of packets for sending.
 The default value equals to the